PerlRuby1011/inventory-management/README.md

 2. It is kinda weird that we had to create 2 endpoints for UID and Manufacturer.
 It can certainly be handled differently.
 I believe GraphQL would handle this situation better than REST.
 3. docker-compose file and unit testing scenarios.
 4. Adding listeners to the JPA entities and use them as triggers to notify SSE (Server Send Events) or an Event Bus.
+5. Due to time constraints, the additional requirement to consume YAML payload via our rest endpoints is NOT implemented.
+Though YAML payload is not a typical practice, we should be able to achieve it by introducing the maven dependency "jackson-dataformat-yaml" and adding an endpoint to consume content type {"application/yaml", "application/yml"} like the code snippet provided below:

+`  @PostMapping(value = "/save/yaml", consumes = {"application/yaml", "application/yml"})`

+`     public ResponseEntity<List<DrugInfoDTO>> createResourcesFromYML(@RequestBody final Resource resource) throws IOException {  `

+`	     try (final var inputStream = resource.getInputStream()) {`

+`           final DrugInfoWrapper drugInfoWrapper = new ObjectMapper(new YAMLFactory()).readValue(inputStream, DrugInfoWrapper.class);`